 Quality Vision is Critical for Kids to Learn and Grow!

 Your child’s eyesight and ability to learn are strongly connected.
 In fact, many common learning problems may be the result of an undetected vision condition.
 Think about it – if your kid can’t see the board clearly or read a computer screen accurately, how can she learn well in school?
-At Eyecare Greengate, in Greensburg PA, we want to help all our young patients to maximize their learning potential!
+At Eyecare Greengate, in Greensburg PA and Murrysville, we want to help all our young patients to maximize their learning potential!

 Far-Reaching Effects of Pediatric Eye Exams